PACTCare/Stars-Network/WHITEPAPER.md

 Starlog allows users to register unique names similar to domain names, which can be combined with the metadata.
 The concept behind the names and the DIDs is based on the Ethereum Non-fungible Token Standard.
 Because of this, every Starlog DID and name entry is unique and, therefore, collectible as well as tradable.
 The Substrate chain also stores the ownership rights and the content license in the form of a numeric license code, which also allows to log delete requests for owned content publicly.
 As a result, each number of the license code represents a specific license state.
 The system makes it possible for content creators to provide signed information about the usage rights of their work, thus enabling a possible technical solution for the EU Copyright Directive and GDPR compliance.

-The storage location provides the location of an initial permanent storage provider, which ensures the availability of a file in a distributed network.
 The main benefit of the timestamp is to provide a trusted timestamping service for all kinds of digital content.
 This can, for example, be useful to prove the existence of certain documents.

 Furthermore, Starlog stores all government activities as well as token movements.
 Users sign all uploaded Starlog entries and therefore own these uploads.
 However, if they don’t share the specific public key others won’t know the owner of the data.

 To connect the above interaction with the other layers of the Stars Network, the on-chain interaction fires certain events, which are then handled by the Starbridges (see [Starbridge – WebSocket Client](#starbridge)).

 Additionally, Starlog provides a layer for smart contracts, which could potentially enable in the future multiple services around digital content.
-This can, for example, be used to develop content marketplaces for the stored unique information or to provide storage/hosting smart contracts based on the DIDs and the storage location.
-This essentially represents an alternative to systems like Filecoin.
+This can, for example, be used to develop content marketplaces for the stored unique information, as well as to provide storage/hosting or validation smart contracts.
 Smart contracts for Substrate can be developed with the ink!
 CLI.

 <h3 id="captain">
   Captain's Log – BigchainDB